 Additional steps you want to take as part of your Kentucky Bankruptcy Required Document Checklist.

 - You may want to download the record-all calls app for your phone.
 I want you to seriously consider this because sometimes debt collectors call and violate the law by being untruthful, rude, or demanding payment after they know a Bankruptcy has been filed.
-They often deny making the call unless you have a copy of the call.
+They often deny making the call unless you have a copy.
 Recorded calls are admissible evidence in Kentucky if you wish to sue them for contempt or an FDCPA violation.
 We have a checklist to document the history of the debt collection calls.
-Be sure to keep any paperwork sent to you by a lender after filing.
+Keep any paperwork sent to you by a lender after filing.

 - To strip a 2nd mortgage or judgment lien, complete our form for stripping a lien.
 If you own a home and someone sues you, you most likely have a judgment lien that needs stripping.
 Stripping this lien later becomes expensive.